haddocking/haddocking.github.io/education/molmod_online/simulation.md

 sufficient distance from the next image that no force calculations are made between them.
 In GROMACS, this setting is defined as a distance from the molecule to the wall of the unit cell.
-This distance should not be arbitrarily large either, otherwise the box is to large and the simulation becomes computationally inefficient.
-Take the cutoff used to calculate non-bonded interactions (long range) in the force field as a rule of thumb.
+This distance should not be arbitrarily large either, otherwise the box is to large and the simulation becomes computationally inefficient as your purpose is not to simulate water.
+Take the cutoff used to calculate non-bonded interactions
+(long range) in the force field as a rule of thumb.
 The distance to the wall must be larger than this value.

+Also important is to consider possible conformational changes.
+The size of the box should allow for those to occur without introducing period image problems as explained above.

 <a class="prompt prompt-info">
   Setup periodic boundary conditions using a minimal distance of 1.4 nm between the peptide and the